rmscoal/parkour/README.md

 TODOS:
 - Finish analytics feature.
+- Add pagination.
+- Refactor validation middleware

 IDEAS:
-- Add a cron job to check vehicles parked that has not exit for more than 2 days.
+- Add a cron job to check vehicles parked that has not exit for more than 2 days and notify through email.